 Next we removed the existing metal backsplash, and opted for a bright white beveled subway tile.
 I chose this style because it is classic and timeless.
 I wanted to really brighten up the space so we decided to remove the two cabinets that were flanking the window, and tile all the way to the ceiling.

 The tile was approximately $100, and installation was $600.

 We added floating shelves for both function and aesthetics.
 I was surprised how much use we get out of these shelves – they aren’t just pretty!
 I know some people think floating shelves are just a trend, but I love them – so even if they go out of style, I won’t care!

 Last but definitely not least, we changed all of the light fixtures.
 I wanted to have something substantial over the huge island, and I wanted an aged brass/vintage look.
-I found these large globe pendant lights, some may opt for led pendant lights, and fell in love.
+I found these large globe pendant lights and fell in love.
 For the dining nook, I chose a fluted-style pendant that coordinates with the colors and tones.
-For the kitchen sink area, I added a small clear globe pendant and some vintage style sconces over the shelves.
+For the kitchen sink area, I added a small clear globe pendant and some vintage-style sconces over the shelves.

 PRODUCTS & PAINT COLORS

 Paint Colors: Cabinets: Sherwin Williams ‘Shitake’ Walls and Trim: Sherwin Williams ‘Aesthetic White’ Inside of windows and backyard door: Sherwin WIlliams ‘Iron ore’